Optimal Partitioning of Non-Convex Environments for Minimum Turn Coverage Planning: Introduction

-In this paper, we propose a Linear Programming (LP) formulation to partition a grid approximation of an environment into the least number of axis-parallel (horizontal and vertical) ranks.
-We first formulate the partitioning problem as a Mixed Integer Linear Program (MILP) (Section \ref{section:milp}).
-We then prove that the LP obtained by relaxing the constraints of the MILP is guaranteed to provide an optimal solution to the problem in polynomial time (Section \ref{section:poly}).
-The generated ranks are then connected to obtain the full coverage plan by formulating the connection problem as a Generalized Travelling Salesman Problem (GTSP) (Section \ref{section:gtsp}).
-We then present our simulation results on a set of test environments (Section \ref{section:results}) and compare the performance of our algorithm with a state-of-the-art heuristic-based coverage approach \cite{vandermeulenTurnminimizingMultirobotCoverage2019}.
+\textbf{\emph{Organization:}} In Section \ref{section:problem_def}, we define our decomposition approach and introduce the rank partitioning problem.
+In Section \ref{section:milp}, we formulate this problem as a Mixed Integer Linear Program (MILP) and then prove in Section \ref{section:poly} that this problem can be relaxed to an LP and optimally solved in polynomial time.
+In Section \ref{section:gtsp}, we briefly discuss how we compute a tour of the ranks using a Generalized Travelling Salesman Problem (GTSP) solver to obtain the full coverage plan.
+In Section \ref{section:results}, we present our experimental results on a set of real-world environments and compare the performance of our algorithm with the method proposed in \cite{vandermeulenTurnminimizingMultirobotCoverage2019}.